cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 </ExpansionPanel>

-In the output, you can find your `chain_id`, which here happens to be `test-chain-rT4wZY`.
+In the output, you can find your `chain_id`, which in our build happens to be called `test-chain-rT4wZY`.
 Make a note of the one you have as you will need it later on to determine the chain id, by passing it to simapp via the flag `--chain-id`.

 You can inspect the initial configuration with: